-As a general principle with CEED projects, if you require the University to spend money on the project on your behalf:
+As a general principle with CEED projects, if the CEED Partner requires the University to spend money on the project on their behalf:

-- 1 Prior written authorisation from you is essential (example form attached); - 2 Supervisors will handle payments from their own accounts as the project progresses. - When the project is complete, the CEED Office will invoice the Client.
+- 1 Prior written authorisation from the CEED Partner is essential (example form attached); - Academic Supervisors will handle payments from their own accounts as the project progresses. - When the project is complete, the CEED Office will invoice the Client.
 When the account is met, we will arrange for the Academic Supervisor to be reimbursed.
 Where expenditure is large, progress payments may be made if required.